renatoathaydes/wasmin/README.md

 The basic constructs of a Wasmin program are **expressions**.

-Expressions are simply arrangements of constants and identifiers which evaluate to a value or, in the case of `let`, evaluate to nothing, but bind an identifier to an expression.
+Expressions are simply arrangements of constants and identifiers which evaluate to a value or, in the case of `let`, evaluate to nothing, but bind an identifier to the result of evaluating an expression.

+An expression may consist of several sub-expressions that are evaluated in sequence within a parenthesis-demarked group.
+Its value is that of the last sub-expression.
+To separate each sub-expression, either group each of them within parenthesis, or add a semi-colon `;` between them.

-These are all expressions:
+For example, these are all expressions:

 - `0` (the constant `0`, of type `i64`, or 64-bit integer).
 - `(0)` (same as previous).